mizunt1/mnist_from_scratch/README.md

 Notation:

-The error of neuron j in layer l is given by:
+The "error" of neuron j in layer l, represented by delta is defined as:

 ![equations](/images/error_eq.png)